Academic Policies and Procedures

 A student will be placed on Financial Aid Warning if:

 - the cumulative index falls below 2.3;

-- a grade of at least C+ is not achieved in the required courses in the nursing major;
+- a grade of at least C+ is not achieved in the pre-requisite and required courses in the nursing major;

 - a grade of passing (P) is not achieved for a clinical or laboratory course;